Dr Gerard Lyons

 His reputation as a dynamic public speaker and writer, explaining complicated concepts in exciting and relatable terms has made him a popular guest on radio, television and as a speaker at conferences and on panels across the globe.

-At the height of the financial crisis, in January 2010, he represented the financial sector on one of the major sessions at the annual meeting of the World Economic Forum in Davos, “The World Debate”, televised live across the globe.
+Gerard has a long track record of speaking at high profile events.
+At the height of the previous crisis before the pandemic - the global financial crisis - he was frequently sought out for his views.
+In January 2010, he represented the financial sector at one of the major sessions of the annual meeting of the World Economic Forum in Davos: “The World Debate” that was televised live across the globe.

 In 2014 Gerry delivered the annual Peston Lecture: In Honour of Lord Peston, “Globalisation and the UK economy”, the lecture was delivered in the following years by Robert Peston and by the Governor of the Bank of England Mark Carney.
-In November 2018, Dr Lyons was a specially invited guest speaker at the inaugural Expo in Shanghai.
+In November 2018, Dr Lyons was a specially invited guest speaker at the inaugural Import-Expo in Shanghai.
+He gave the case for India in the India versus China debate in Washington at the Institute for International Finance annual conference.

 He has moderated conferences at Buckingham Palace, St James’s Palace and at global fora such as the IIF.

 His experience and knowledge of the global outlook is innovative and extensive.
-Over three decades Gerard has visited 82 countries on business, in senior roles with leading international banks Chase Manhattan, Swiss Bank, DKB International and at Standard Chartered, where he was Head of Global Research and Chief Economist running a global team of 184 people.
-He then spent three years from 2013-16 in a high profile public sector, non-political role as chief economic advisor to the Mayor of London Boris Johnson.
+Over three decades Gerard has visited 84 countries on business, in senior roles with leading international banks Chase Manhattan, Swiss Bank, DKB International and at Standard Chartered, where he was Head of Global Research and Chief Economist running a global team of 184 people.

 Gerry currently has a portfolio of roles including Board Member of the Bank of China (UK) and as a shareholder and chief economic strategist with the FinTech challenger wealth manager, Netwealth.
 He is on the advisory board of one of the world’s leading environmental groups, the Grantham Institute at the LSE and Imperial College and on the advisory board of Warwick Business School and OMFIF, a global policymakers’ forum.